tchamna/resulam_royalties/docs/deployment/DEPLOYMENT.md

 By running this deployment script:

 **Local (on your machine):**
-- `./deploy.ps1` - Main deployment script
+- `python scripts/deploy/deploy.py` - Main deployment script
 - `./requirements.txt` - Python dependencies

 **On EC2 instance (automatic):**